 Southeast Asia has been a top international travel destination for years.
 But the growing income now also make the Southeast Asian market an important source of tourists within the region and beyond.
 Travel interest of Singaporeans, Malaysians and Indonesians are here highlighted by their online search.

-With expected gross bookings of 53.7 Billion US $ in 2016, the travel industry in Southeast Asia is booming.
+With expected gross bookings of 53.7 Billion US $ in 2016, the travel industry is booming just like the rest of the sector of tourism in Southeast Asia.
 And the interests for travel in the region are changing from the classic local beach holidays to more seasonal and specific trends.